 Museum of London Archaeology was engaged to conduct a comprehensive geoarchaeological watching brief during geotechnical ground investigations.
 Additionally, they were appointed to contribute to an archaeological trial pit evaluation programme led by our internal archaeological team in collaboration with consultants and external regulators.

 Concurrently, other contracted specialists continued monitoring to evaluate construction-induced vibrations and establish baseline conditions for heritage assets within the Palace.
-This is helping to plan our work around the decant of the Heritage Collections as outlined on page 18.
+This is helping to plan our work around the decant of the Heritage Collections.